SOF3/Capital/README.md

 # Capital
-A simple but very extensible economy engine for PocketMine-MP.
+A simple but very extensible economy plugin for PocketMine-MP.

-## For Developers
-Similar to configs,
-the developer API exposes three variants: the basic API, advanced API and expert API.

-### Basic API
-Similar to the basic config,
-the basic API only provides access to one account per player.
-This API might not work if the user is using advanced config and removed the default currency.

-#### Add/Reduce money

-### Advanced API
-Similar to the advanced config,

-### Expert API
-The expert API provides full access to the
+## How is Capital different from other economy plugins?
+Capital introduces a label-oriented paradigm, allowing Capital to be extensible for many purposes:

+- Currencies are no longer imposed by the core.
+  You don't need to deal with currencies if you don't want to, and you can create as many currencies as you like without breaking things.
+- The planned Wallet extension allows connecting inventory items to player accounts, and this is automatically compatible with other plugins that are not even aware of wallets.
+- Analytics can be easily achieved using label-based queries.
+  Track how capital flows in your server without writing code!

 ## Labels
 Capital uses *labels* to identify accounts.